MoumitaDholey/DWT-Mamba/README.md

 The source code for the proposed framework will be released upon acceptance of the manuscript to facilitate reproducibility and further research.

-We thank the authors of MedMamba for their open-source codes.
+We thank the authors of MedMamba and MedMNIST for their open-source codes.